BlackCK2020/Fundamentals-of-eXtended-Reality-1-Project/README.md

 2. **Physics System:**
    - Each dinosaur bone has a **Rigidbody** and **MeshCollider** component.
-   - When gravity is enabled, Unity’s physics engine simulates realistic bone movement.
+   - When gravity is enabled, Unity’s physics engine simulates realistic bone movement this allows the dinosaur's bones fall down.

 3. **3D Models:**
-   - Museum building and dinosaur skeletons were sourced from online 3D models.
+   - Museum environment and dinosaur skeletons were sourced from online 3D models.